openhive-network/haf_api_node/README.md

 scratch, which is required for some upgrades.

 To delete the data:
-- stop Hivemind, but leave the rest of the stack running: `docker compose down hivemind-setup hivemind-block-processing hivemind-server`
+- stop Hivemind, but leave the rest of the stack running: `docker compose down hivemind-install hivemind-block-processing hivemind-server`
-- run the uninstall script: `docker compose --profile=hivemind-uninstall-app up`
+- run the uninstall script: `docker compose --profile=hivemind-uninstall up`
 - you'll see the results of a few sql statements scroll by, and it should exit after a few seconds

 The Hivemind data is now gone.

-If you're uninstalling Hivemind permanently, then remember to remove the `hivemind` profile from your `.env` file's `COMPOSE_PROFILES` line so it doesn't start automatically next time you do a `docker compose up`.
+If you're uninstalling Hivemind permanently, then remember to remove the `hivemind` profile from your `.env` file's `COMPOSE_PROFILES` line so it doesn't start automatically next time you do a `docker compose upi -d`.

 If you're upgrading to a new version of hivemind:
 - if you're upgrading to a pre-release version, you'll need to set `HIVEMIND_INSTANCE_VERSION` in your `.env` file to the correct tag for the version you want to run.
 If you're just upgrading to a new release version (the ones tagged `haf_api_node`), you can leave this alone.
 - run `docker compose pull` to grab the new version
 - run `docker compose up -d` to bring up all services.
-This should run Hivemind setup, then launch the block processor.
+This should run hivemind's install, then launch the block processor.
 - you can monitor Hivemind's sync process by watching the logs from `docker compose logs -f hivemind-block-processing`.
 In a few short days, your Hivemind app should be fully synced and ready to handle API requests.